-Bangladesh hosts over one million Rohingya refugees in Cox’s Bazar, in one of the world’s largest protracted crises.
+Bangladesh hosts over one million Rohingya in Cox’s Bazar, in one of the world’s largest protracted crises.

 Rohingya and host community members receive support in Cox’s Bazar